 Rob is an award winning Broadcaster and Producer; a former Board Director and Advisor to Granada Television and later ITV plc.

-He founded and floated Hasgrove plc which owned the leading digital agency Amaze.
+Rob founded and floated Hasgrove plc which turned around the leading digital agency Amaze.
 In 2014 he became ITV's longest serving presenter of political programmes (1994-2015 Granada and ITV).
 In 2015 he won The O2 Scoop Of The Year Award for an ITV special on politics and in the same year he was appointed an OBE for 'Services to Broadcasting in the North West'.